Cracker Barrel Bacon Baked Beans: Southern Comfort in a Bowl

 Ingredient Notes

-Thick-cut, streaky bacon with a mild smokiness is the best kind of bacon for this recipe, but feel free to use your favorite.
+Thick-cut, streaky bacon with a mild smokiness is the ideal choice for this recipe, but feel free to use your preferred bacon.

 White onion is best for these beans, but you can use yellow onion for a milder flavor.